belkop-ghb/LYWSD03MMC/README.md

-There are two scripts in the repository:
+There are three scripts in the repository:

 - readSensors.sh
 - writeToMqtt.sh
+- writeToMqttHA.sh

 readSensors.sh - just for test purpose.
 Define an array of your sensors (name#MAC address) and run the script.
 Sensor data will be displayed in the console.